LinusU/BioPass/README.md

 ### `.delete() -> Promise<Void>`

 Delete the stored password.
 Returns a `Promise` that will settle when the password have been deleted.

+## Hacking

+The Xcode project is generated automatically from `project.yml` using [XcodeGen](https://github.com/yonaskolb/XcodeGen).
+It's only checked in because Carthage needs it, do not edit it manually.